Myth 1: Memory loss is a natural part of aging.

 Many scientists consider the studies below compelling evidence that dental amalgam is not a major risk factor for Alzheimer's.
 Public health agencies, including the FDA, the U.S. Public Health Service and the World Health Organization, endorse the continued use of amalgam as safe, strong, inexpensive material for dental restorations.

-Myth 8: There are treatments available to stop the progression of Alzheimer's disease.
+Myth 8: There are treatments available to cure Alzheimer's disease.